The guide to 14 wine bars in Buenos Aires 2024

 Phone: +54 11 4832-5654

-Since opening its doors in 2013, this casual wine bar in Palermo is one of the best places to sit down for a wine tasting to explore Argentina’s wine regions one-on-one with a sommelier.
-Every afternoon Pain et Vin offers an hour-long tutored wine tasting, exploring Argentina’s wine history and grape varieties.
-You can also try the daily wine flight and cheese board, or order wines by the glass or bottle, in your own time.
+When it opened its doors in 2013, this wine bar in Palermo Soho quickly became one of the key places to explore Argentina’s regions one-on-one with a sommelier at wine tastings.
+Every afternoon Pain et Vin offers an hour-long tutored degustaciones, exploring Argentina’s wine history and grape varieties.
+You can also try the daily wine flight and cheese board―all the sourdough is baked in house―or take your time to savour wines by the glass or bottle.

 Phone: +54 11 5171-1234

-The Duhau Palace is today a Park Hyatt hotel.
-It was built almost a century ago, when Argentina was one of the richest countries on Earth.
-This beautiful place boasts a restaurant, a cocktail and cigar bar, a wine bar and Buenos Aires’ only serious cheese cellar.
-It is like a food & wine lover’s heaven...
+Built a century ago, when Argentina was one of the richest countries on Earth, the stunning Duhau Palace is a Park Hyatt hotel today.
+This beautiful place, located on the legendary Avenida Alvear in Recoleta, boasts a restaurant, a cocktail and cigar bar, a wine bar and Buenos Aires’ only serious cheese cellar.
+It’s a food and wine lover’s paradise.

 Phone: +54 11 4773-2311